Our Story

 Conservation as Community

-Assateague Coastal Trust, the organization that has monitored and advocated for the health of these coastal bays for over fifty years.
-Oysters don’t grow from nothing — spat settle on the shells of previous generations, each new crop built on what came before.
+He also serves on the board of the Assateague Coastal Trust, the organization that has monitored and advocated for the health of these coastal bays for over fifty years.
+Oysters don't grow from nothing — spat settle on the shells of previous generations, each new crop built on what came before.
 The conservation work is the same: seeding conditions for a responsible industry to take hold.